DANC - Dance

 DANC 150R.
 Production Processes (1).

 Cross-listed as THEA 150R.
 An introduction to the nonperformance areas of theatrical production (management, design and technical fields).
-Through lectures and related projects, the course provides an overview of design and production processes in the performing arts, as well as in the role of the stage manager and other department leadership roles.
-Material is geared towards BFA and BA majors in the School of Performing Arts.
+Through lectures and related projects, the course provides an overview of design and production processes in the School of Performing Arts, as well as the roles of the stage manager and other production leadership positions.
 Prerequisite(s): THEA 180E or DANC 180E with a grade of C or better.

 DANC 180E.
 Performing Arts Seminar (1).

 Cross-listed as THEA 180E.
 Interdisciplinary introduction to the School of Performing Arts.
-Students study performance, design and production of theatre, music theatre and dance.
 First year students in the School of Performing Arts interact and collaborate with each other for a greater understanding of performing arts.
 Students also break out into individual program areas of department-specific modules when appropriate.

 DANC 201.
 Contemporary Technique 1 (2).